Need help generating sales for your CBD products?

 Their recent entry into the market has greatly increased the availability of CBD to consumers, which previously was only sold at cannabis dispensaries.

 It’s worth noting that most of these retailers are only selling topicals.
 They’re avoiding additives in food, beverages, and dietary supplements to steer clear of any pushback from the FDA.
+Having said that, Colgate recently acquired a company with a CBD-infused line of toothpaste and mouthwash.

 1. Socially acceptable – Since CBD-based products contain no traces of, or minute amounts of, tetrahydrocannabinol (THC), the cannabinoid that gets a user high, they attract consumers who might otherwise be opposed to products from the cannabis industry.
 They feel CBD is “more acceptable” and seemingly safer than other cannabis products.

-2. Treats conditions – It offers an alternative treatment to people suffering from a wide range of conditions related to depression, anxiety and pain.
+2. Treats mental conditions – It offers an alternative treatment to people suffering from a wide range of conditions related to depression, anxiety and pain.

 3. Potential to treat diseases – It holds potential for treating cognitive decline and brain-related conditions such as Huntington’s Disease, Alzheimer’s Disease, PTSD, bipolar disorders, Parkinson’s Disease, Lou Gehrig’s Disease and more.